 The Member Community Mental Health Service Programs (Member CMHSPs) have elected to configure LRE under the Michigan Mental Health Code Section 3301.1204b.

-MDHHS also refers to LRE as Region 3.
+The Michigan Department of Health and Human Services (MDHHS) also refers to LRE as Region 3.

 LRE as the PIHP